nakoyawilson/social-proof-section/README.md

 ### Built with

-- Semantic HTML5 markup
+- HTML
-- CSS custom properties
+- CSS
 - Flexbox

 ### What I learned

 During this project I learned that CSS allows you to add multiple background images for an element.

 ```css
 .example {